NiftyZk/niftyzk/readme.md

 `niftyzk help`  - Display the help text

-`niftyzk init [projectname]` - Run the initialization script to initialize a new project or add the dependencies to an existing local package.json if you ommit the projectname.
+`niftyzk init [projectname]` - Run the initialization script to initialize a new project or add the dependencies to an existing local package.json if you omit the projectname.
 The dependencies for the project are circomlib, circomlibjs,ffjavascript and snarkjs.
 Tests are ran using Jest,

 `niftyzk ptaufiles` - Display information and download powers of tau files.
 The files were created as a phase 1 ceremony for Polygon Hermez and more information can be found about them in the Snarkjs repository.